vifreefly/procsd/README.md

 Use Ctrl-C to stop
 ```

-`procsd exec` requres all the environment variables defined in `environment` section of `procsd.yml` config file.
+`procsd exec` requires all the environment variables defined in `environment` section of `procsd.yml` config file.

 Sometimes in development mode you need different environment configuration.
 For that you can add additional environment section `dev_environment` and require it as well using `--dev` flag, example: